Skip to main content

 Winnie's goal in participating as a Committee Member on the VTRC is to be part of the process and help to educate for the positive changes necessary in our communities, welcoming all involvement in the process of the VTRC.

-Sister Sankofa (she/her) of Montpelier, Vermont is a small business visionary, creator, and owner of SD Communications and Marketing Consulting Group LLC.
+Woman of color with long dark hair, brown eyes and nice smileSister Sankofa (she/her) of Montpelier, Vermont was a small business visionary, creator, and owner of SD Communications and Marketing Consulting Group LLC.
 She is also one of the Assistant Directors of CROs (Community Resilience Organization).
 Her innovative business venture offers social justice programs, small business consulting, networking events, event facilitation and creation, and talent promotion to conscious-minded businesses, organizations and artists in Vermont and beyond.

-Sister Sankofa is committed to increasing equity opportunities toward BIPOC homeownership while helping people heal their financial trauma.
+Sister Sankofa was committed to increasing equity opportunities toward BIPOC homeownership while helping people heal their financial trauma.
 She produces financial liberation programs and is the creator of the Money Matters: Financial Liberation and Wellness series, for which she was awarded "2023 Innovator of the Year" by the Central Vermont Economic Development Corporation.
 Sister Sankofa is also active with An Economy of Our Own as a collaborator and program presenter.